GieskerB/AspectCppLibrary/docs/generated_docs/stack_trace_ah.rst

 ``fallback-advice`` (Advice)
 ----------------------------

-**Brief Description:** Advice handles the StackTrace printing when an uncaught exception leaves the function of the pointcut.
+**Brief Description:** This advice handles the StackTrace printing when an uncaught exception leaves the function of the pointcut.

 .. _stack_trace_ah_fallback_func: